 Practices may start in mid-March depending on the age group, level of play, and indoor availability.
 Outdoor practices begin the first Monday of April, weather permitting.
 Games start in mid-April and run through the second week of June.
-Games are played vs. other programs across RI and are scheduled on Saturday mornings.
+Games are played against other programs across Rhode Island and are scheduled on Saturday mornings.
 As a spring sport, lacrosse season runs through Mother’s Day, Memorial Day, and Father’s Day.
 There WILL be games on holiday weekends.

 At what age can my player begin playing lacrosse?